 Thank You for purchasing a Gorman-Rupp Rotary Gear Pump.
 This manual is designed to help you achieve the best performance and longest life from your Gorman-Rupp Rotary Gear pump.
-Read this manual carefully to learn how to safely install, operate and repair your pump.
-Failure to do so could result in personal injury or damage to the pump.

 This manual will alert personnel to known procedures which require special attention, to those which could damage equipment, and to those which could be dangerous to personnel.
 However, this manual cannot possibly provide detailed instructions and precautions for each specific application or for every situation that might occur during maintenance of the unit.
-Therefore, it is the responsibility of the owner, installer and/or maintenance personnel to ensure that applications and/or maintenance procedures not addressed in this manual are performed only after establishing that neither personal safety nor pump integrity are compromised by such applications or procedures.
+Therefore, it is the responsibility of the owner, installer and/or maintenance personnel to ensure that applications and/ or maintenance procedures not addressed in this manual are performed only after establishing that neither personal safety nor pump integrity are compromised by such applications or procedures.